IW-GAE: Importance Weighted Group Accuracy Estimation for Improved Calibration and Model Selection in Unsupervised Domain Adaptation: Discussions

 In this work, we estimate the group accuracy by grouping predictions based on the confidence of the prediction.
 Therefore, a natural question to ask is how to select the number of groups.
-If we use a small number of groups, then there would be high $IdentBias(w^\dagger; \gG_n)$ because of the large variance of prediction correctness within a group.
+If we use a small number of groups, then there would be high $IdentBias(w^\dagger; \gG_n^{(t)})$ because of the large variance of prediction correctness within a group.
 In addition, reporting the same accuracy estimate for a large number of predictions could be inaccurate in terms of representing uncertainty for individual predictions.
 Conversely, if we use a large number of bins, there would be high Monte-Carlo approximation errors, $\epsilon_{stat}$.
 Therefore, it would result in a loose connection between the source group accuracy estimation error and the objective in the optimization problem (cf. Proposition~\ref{proposition:closeness_opt}).
-Therefore, it is important to choose a proper number of bins.
+Based on our experimental results with $M=10$ and the sensitivity analysis (cf. Section \ref{sec:senst_analy}), we would recommend to choose $M$ from its standard range $[10,20]$ in the literature.

-\section{Additional details}
+\section{Additional Details}